ClickCease

 Legal Strategies for Using Social Media Evidence

-• How Attorneys Can Effectively Use Social Media Evidence: Developing a strategy for discovery and presenting evidence in court are key.
+• Effective Legal Strategies: Primarily, developing a strategy for discovery and presenting evidence in court are key.
 Attorneys must know what to look for and how to use it persuasively.

-• Defending Against Social Media Evidence: Challenging the admissibility of evidence and providing context or alternative explanations can help defend against damaging social media evidence.
+• Building a Strong Defense: Meanwhile, challenging the admissibility of evidence and providing context or alternative explanations can help counter potentially damaging digital content in court.

 A lawyer in a courtroom presenting a social media post as evidence on a large display screen.